 At the end of the semester, you will complete a capstone project that will serve as an opportunity for reflection on what you have learned over the course of your experience in Emerging Leaders Program.
 The project should include how you have developed in the areas of personal discovery, knowledge, relationships, and agency.
 Information as to how this year's capstone projects will be presented is forthcoming!

 All ELPers who have successfully completed the program requirements will partake in the graduation ceremony where they will be recognized for their achievements.
-Administrators and University friends will be invited to congratulate you on your success on Dec.
-18 from 5 to 7 p.m.!
-(Refreshments will be served)
+Administrators and University friends will be invited to congratulate you on your success via Zoom on Dec.
+2 from 5 to 6 p.m.!